 Slide 1: Researcher’s Background

-Sacha Heath is an avian ecologist who studies biodiversity and conservation, and is an advocate for diversity and equity in STEM.
+Sacha Heath is an ecologist who studies biodiversity and conservation, often with a focus on birds, and is an advocate for diversity and equity in STEM.
 She is currently a postdoctoral fellow at the Living Earth Collaborative.

 PB: Why did you become a biologist?

 SH: As an undergraduate, I started out interested in the relationship between humans and the environment and was deeply disturbed by the destruction of the natural world.
 At first I thought I would go into environmental policy or environmental education.
 But as I dove more into the issues, I became fascinated with the ecology, biology, and natural history of the organisms themselves: the plants, the birds, the mammals, the insects; and I also had a strong realization that I could not help protect something that I knew not much about.
 So I shifted gears and decided to become a research ecologist to study not only birds and insects and plants, but also the ways in which we try to conserve species and the environment.
 I wanted to provide scientific information to help the policy makers make decisions based on the best available science, and to the educators to teach the world about the creatures with which we share the planet.

 PB: What is your favorite part about your job?